Hi and welcome. My name is Petar, with an “a”. I’m a dad, an avid reader, and a

 Every new client engagement propelled us further along our entrepreneurial journey.
 As our client base expanded and our savings grew, we carved out time to indulge in passion projects between client assignments.
 The cycle was simple yet rewarding: save, take a break, repeat.

 In 2016, our endeavor came to fruition when Gibbon was acquired by Degreed.
-Our visions aligned perfectly, and they were in need of more talent to realize it.
+Our visions aligned perfectly, and they needed more talent to realize it.
 We discovered our strength lay in product development, but sales was an area ripe for learning – a skillset Degreed had already mastered.

 At Degreed, my career trajectory saw me progress from an engineer to a Technical Product Manager and then to Director of Product, before I eventually returned to my roots in engineering as a VP of Engineering, overseeing Architecture and Platform.